 STEP 05

 To learn quickly you need to understand.
 You could listen to Chinese radio for every minute of your remaining life and would not learn any significant amount of Chinese unless you are already an intermediate learner.
 But even then your progress will be extremely slow as you still lack context.
-So, study your new words with memrise until you have completed that level which means all vocabulary of that video.
-I understand you might want to watch it right away but this would be like eating the desert before the main course.
-Behave.
-It will pay off soon.
-One last thing: Yabla has a built in vocabulary trainer which I personally find very sluggy and cumbersome to work with.
-It is also not really appealing nor do I understand it’s structure.
-I suggest to stay away from it until they upgrade it significantly.
+So, study your new words with memrise until you have completed that level which means all the vocabulary of that video.

 STEP 06

 After you have learned your German vocabulary, try to read the transcript again and see how much you understand now.
-Hopefully your understanding has increased.
+Hopefully, your understanding has increased.
 It will still require a lot of thinking and be pretty slow but that’s just the beginning and totally ok.
-Circling the remaining unknown words -now you might already be able to distinguish whether a word is useful or not- will help you visualise your progress.
+Circling the remaining unknown words -now you might already be able to distinguish whether a word is useful or not- will help you visualize your progress.
 You will have a comparison to your former performance and a visual representation of your progress which is rare in German learning.

 STEP 07

 Now you may take a look at the video.
-Be gentle to yourself and turn on the English subtitles while watching it.
+Be gentle with yourself and turn on the English subtitles while watching it.
 Turn off the German transcript though.
 This way you will associate (and understand) the context to the individual scenes of the video.
 This enhances your understanding in the long run and is a very smooth approach to watching movies in German.

 STEP 08

 Watching the video with German subtitles (i.e. the German transcription) will help you to understand what is being said.
 I mean which words are actually pronounced by the persons or pigs in the video.
 You will also improve your ability to write what you hear which is helpful whenever you pick up words in movies or on the street and want to note them down or want to look them up later on.
-At the same time you will be able to guess the pronunciation of a word that you read more accurately.
-The pause after each sentence (!) is crucial in the beginning as they give your brain the time it needs to process the new and abstract information.
-If you don’t take these little breaks you will create something called “retrograde Lernhemmung” and “anterograde Lernhemmung”.
-A “Hemmung” is an inhibition.
-The other two words simply mean that the new stuff that you are learning will hinder the old stuff to settle and the old stuff you have learned will disturb your brain from taking in the new information.
-Or in simple words: Just take those breaks.
+At the same time, you will be able to guess the pronunciation of a word that you read more accurately.
+The pause after each sentence (!) is crucial in the beginning as it gives your brain the time it needs to process the new and abstract information.

 STEP 09